-There will be seven ingress-egress/points of access to the Project Site (see Figure 6.4a for the proposed points of access).
-These pPoints of access shall have landscaping that identifies the entries and clearly separates them from the surrounding context.
+Points of access shall have landscaping that identifies the entries and clearly separates them from the surrounding context.
 To attract attention and create a focal point, entries shall typically have species that differ in height, color and texture from the streetscape treatment.
 See Figure 6.4a for the proposed entry landscape area locations.
+Figures 6.4b and 6.4c below illustrate conceptual designs for entry streetscapes; similar designs may be used at other project entries shown in Figure 6.4a.

-Source: Figure 6.4b Conceptual Landscape for Entries Del Amo Boulevard and Main Street Edges: Main Street at Street A
+Figure 6.4b Conceptual Landscape for Entries: Main Street at Street A

-Source: CCA, 2017.
-Figure 6.4c Conceptual Landscape for Entries:

-Avalon at Street A at Avalon Boulevard
+Figure 6.4c Conceptual Landscape for Entries: Street A at Avalon Boulevard